Think-iT-Labs/aws-patterns-edc/README.md

    - `companyy.postman_collection.json` (for the consumer connector)
 3. Each collection uses Postman variables to simplify configuration.
 Before sending requests, set the required variables (such as connector URLs) in the collection setting.

-By using these collections, you can easily test and interact with both connectors, register data assets, initiate data transfers, and validate the end-to-end data sharing process between company X and Company Y.
+By using these collections, you can easily test and interact with both connectors, register data assets, initiate data transfers, and validate the end-to-end data sharing process between company X and company Y.

 ####  Register the data asset to the provider’s connector by using Postman.